 Is your low histamine diet working against you?

-When it comes to managing your histamine intolerance, surely nothing can be worse for you than eating foods packed with histamine, histamine liberators or blockers of diamine oxidase, a histamine-degrading enzyme.
+When it comes to managing histamine intolerance, surely nothing can be worse for you than eating foods packed with histamine, histamine liberators or blockers of diamine oxidase, a histamine-degrading enzyme.

 Believe it or not, the only thing that might be worse than this is... not eating these foods!

-Hear me out; I know you get terrible symptoms when you eat even the healthiest of histamine-containing foods.
+Hear me out; I know you get terrible symptoms when you eat even the healthiest of high histamine foods.
 But, surprisingly, the effects on your health when you don’t eat them, can be just as devastating.